jasunde/weekend-challenge-1/README.md

 - The Employee's Job Title
 - The Employee's Salary (Yearly)

-The form should have a submit button that
+The form should have a submit button that:
 - clears out the form and
 - stores the submitted information.